spidermana/spidermana.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our significant work :star-struck: on sandboxing program with dynamic syscall policies is accepted by OOPSLA‘23.
+Our significant work :rocket: on sandboxing program with dynamic syscall policies is accepted by OOPSLA‘23.